UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 _Validity: Moderate_

 The robust experimental design and numerous validation of methods (e.g., the pre-experiment survey to confirm the "white"/"black" character of names) allow us to conclude this study has strong internal validity.
 (Edelman et al. 2017, 5) Participants were contacted only once, and no subjects had a listing in multiple cities, thus ensuring no subject received multiple treatments.
 (Ibid, 6) In terms of construct validity, the study design clearly maps the variables of interest (race, discrimination) onto treatments (receipt of inquiry from black or white individual).
-Thus, we can say that the study also has strong construct validity.
+The only potential issues in this respect are with regards to the intersection of race and class, which the authors explicity mention and account for in their discussion.
+(Edelman et al. 2017, 2) Thus, we can say that the study also has strong construct validity.
 However, where the study's validity is weakest is its external validity.
 Due to Airbnb shutting down the researchers' scrapers, the sample was not of the size originally intended, and only in a smaller subset of cities than originally planned.
 Moreover, it is difficult to say if the researchers' results would generalize to other accommodation markets, given Airbnb's unique character relative to its competitors.

 _Heterogeneity of Treatment Effects: Strong_